Want inspiration for your company’s 404 page? Join me as I look at the coolest and most creative 404 pages around!

 ‘Our monitoring systems will let us know that you’ve seen this page, so we can look into the broken link and update it.’

-This is a great way to reassure the visitor that B and Q checks for broken links and fixes them.
+While the wording feels a bit off to me, it’s still a great way to reassure the visitor that B and Q checks for broken links and fixes them.

 Coolness: 1/5